 Sounds simple enough that even I might understand it!

-What’s that you said, these portfolios are not Macho enough for you?
-Go visit our old friend Mr. Dan Bortolotti at the Canadian Couch Potato.
+What’s that you said, are these portfolios not Macho enough for you?
+Visit our old friend Mr. Dan Bortolotti at the Canadian Couch Potato.
 He has remodelled many of his Couch Potato Portfolios for 2014, and has a plethora of different ideal portfolio choices:

-Yes, you can go to a financial analyst if you wish, but you might end up with a similar portfolio, or worse a bunch of funds with much higher MERs, in areas that you don’t understand.
+Yes, you can go to a financial analyst if you wish, but you might end up with a similar portfolio, or worse, a bunch of funds with much higher MERs, in areas you don’t understand.

 Ideal Portfolio Addendum